amandazimms/MDAS/INSTRUCTIONS.md

 - Deploy to Heroku!

   *Deploying a project makes it available to the masses and is a necessary step for which to prepare when planning a project.*
+//todo could be fun to add a CE button as well?